-The Strategy includes a series of targets that have been set in relation to each of the "key outcomes" and "related outcomes" identified previously 17 .
+The Strategy includes a series of targets that have been set in relation to each of the "key outcomes" and "related outcomes" identified previously17.
 These targets are shown below.
-The main targets for passenger transport correspond to Outcomes 1.1 - 1.5.
+The Passenger Transport Plan primarily contributes to the passenger transport targets corresponding to Outcomes 1.1 - 1.5.